hotwax/oms-documentation/Plugins/Communicate with OMS APIs by @hotwax-oms-api Package.md

 ## Usage

-To use the @hotwax/oms-api Package, refer to the [official documentation](https://www.npmjs.com/package/@hotwax/oms-api) for detailed instructions and customization options.
+To use the OMS API Package, refer to the [official documentation](https://www.npmjs.com/package/@hotwax/oms-api) for detailed instructions and customization options.
 Make sure to check the compatibility of the package version with your application before integration.